OphiteCorp/vhackos-botnet/README.md

      - If you know your access token and user ID, fill in the following `game.fixed.access.token` and `game.fixed.user.uid`.
 This will allow you to sign up on another device at the same time (like a mobile phone)
 5) Run Botnet again with the same command as before
 6) When fully loaded, you can use the `.help` command to display the help (available commands)
 7) Quit Botnet using the `.q` command.
-This is a safe way to properly terminate all services and update the cache.
+This is a safe way to properly terminate all services and update the cache
 8) Enjoy your botting ;-)

 ### FAQ